UddhavJindal/Sierra-VR/README.md

 Sierra VR is prototype room-scale climbing experience consisting of a short one level adventure through different obstacles.

 ## Description
 The objective of the game is simple: climb the landscape by 'grabbing' the blocks while moving your arms and pressing the trigger button on the controllers in each hand.
-'Sierra' bringsalive the excitement and thrill of wall climbing in incredible virtual reality.
+'Sierra' brings alive the excitement and thrill of wall climbing in incredible virtual reality.
 Players will scale new heights.
-This game is built on UnityEngine.
+This game is built on UnityEngine, version 2020.3.32f1.

 ## Screenshots![(13) Sierra(VR climbing game) - YouTube - Google Chrome 09-06-2022 21_03_21](https://user-images.githubusercontent.com/33927636/172886885-97089e29-9258-4d08-bcc4-218b1d3e441a.png)
 ![(13) Sierra(VR climbing game) - YouTube - Google Chrome 09-06-2022 21_03_01](https://user-images.githubusercontent.com/33927636/172886874-4be6081e-1d3a-4c2e-b298-78dd78f9bba5.png)